natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M6c.md

 With the new Sakae 31a engine, the A6M6c has a water-methanol injection that makes the engine less vulnerable to overheating under WEP.
 The main flaw of this engine is that once the water-methanol mixture runs out, WEP cannot be utilized anymore.
 The [[B7A2]] also shares this similar flaw with the A6M6c.
 The WEP lasts for a total of 8 minutes, so it's recommended to conserve it once cruising altitude is reached.
 Saving a few minutes of WEP for a dogfight can make a vital difference in combat effectiveness.
 In total, the WEP setting adds 136 additional horsepower compared to 100% throttle setting.

 The general flight performance of this Zero will match the traditional expectations.
 It is relatively light and nimble, it has an excellent turn rate, and it has great low altitude performance.
-However, when compared with other late war zeros such as the [[A6M5]] [[A6M5 Ko|Ko]]/[[A6M5 otsu|Otsu]], it feels much heavier and more sluggish.
-It also has a rather poor rate of climb.
+However, when compared with other late war Zeros such as the [[A6M5]] [[A6M5 Ko|Ko]]/[[A6M5 otsu|Otsu]], it feels much heavier and more sluggish due to reinforced airframe, which results poor rate of climb but significantly improves its high-speed handling (especially in a dive), this means boom-and-zoom and dive attack can be performed with ease, a feat that other Zeros would struggle to execute otherwise.
 It behaves similarly to the [[A6M5 Hei]], and if the pilot is familiar with the Hei, the pilot can master the A6M6.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics